vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2017-01-17-web-search.md

 onhomepage : true
 ---

-* You can start a web search on Youtube, Twitter, Facebook or Wikipedia in the *Current Track* menu:-
+* You can start a web search on Youtube, Twitter, Facebook, Soundcloud or Wikipedia in the *Current Track* menu:-

 <figure>
 	<img src="{{ site.url }}/images/web-seach1.jpg">